 Most of scientific studies didn’t find a significant correlation between Core strength/stability and athletic performance…

 Because most of the studies focused on isometric exercises like planks or bridges.
 Those exercises are practiced in horizontal positions.

 This means that there isn’t an association between those Core exercises and what you really make in Karate practice.
-In Karate you all want to be in a standing position, right?!?
+In Karate, you want to be in a standing position, right?!?

 According to the fundamental principle of Training Specificity, the Karate physical training must attempt to imitate, as much as possible, the specific movements of Kata and Kumite.

-As you can see there is a very little relationship between planks or bridges and Suparinpei or a Mawashi-Geri.
+As you can see, there is very little relationship between planks or bridges and Suparinpei or a Mawashi-Geri.